pibooth/pibooth/README.rst

     # Start pibooth at Raspberry Pi startup
     autostart = False

+    # Show fail message and go back to wait state in case of exception
+    failsafe = True

     [WINDOW]
     # (width, height) of the display monitor or 'fullscreen'
     size = (800, 480)